This post may contain affiliate links. Read my full disclosure policy.

 - ANTI-INFLAMMATORY: Turmeric fights chronic inflammation which plays a significant role in so many diseases – arthritis & rheumatoid arthritis, cancer, heart disease and Alzheimer’s – and it does so at the molecular level.
 Research shows it does this just as well as pharmaceuticals, with absolutely no side effects.
-It’s also beneficial after surgery to decrease pain, inflammation and accelerate healing.
+It’s also beneficial after surgery to decrease pain and inflammation and accelerate healing.
 I’ve often taken it for pain instead of Advil, with good results.
-Please don’t take my word for it, do the research and see for yourselves.
+If you are curious about the dangers (heart attack or stroke) of pharmaceutical anti-inflammatories please read this.
+Don’t take my word for it, do the research and see for yourselves.
 Seriously, it’s worth looking up.

-Flush out toxins with this Ayurvedic Turmeric Detox Tea.
-This daily sipping tea is made with whole spices, turmeric root, ginger root and your choice of tea- green tea leaves, yerba matte, tulsi, mint or even chamomile.
+1.)
+Flush out toxins with this Turmeric Tea.
+This daily sipping tea is made with fresh turmeric root, whole spices, ginger root and your choice of tea- green tea, yerba matte, tulsi, mint, chamomile or any herbal blend.
 Make a batch in the morning, then simply refill with hot water, and sip throughout the day.

-Add fresh turmeric to curries.
+4.)
+Add fresh turmeric root to curries and sauces!
 This recipe for vegan Lentil Meatballs with Indian Fenugreek Sauce is full of delicious flavor.
 One of my all-time favorites, and voted best vegan recipe on Food 52!

-Add to beans or grain bowls.
+5.)
+Infuse grains or beans with turmeric in the cooking water.
 Here is a simple healing recipe for Khichadi, an Ayurvedic Detox Bowl (also called Khichari) made w/ mung beans, kashi, detoxing veggies & soothing turmeric.
 Vegan and GF.

 Turmeric Gingerade is an energizing “lemonade”, sweetened only with fresh apple juice.
 It’s zingy and bright, the perfect afternoon pick-me-up.
 Meyer Lemons are particularly tasty here and watch how this drink really uplifts the spirit.
 It’s Like a glass of sunshine in the midst of winter.
 Drink it strait or dilute with sparkling water.
 Sometimes I’ll add a shot to my morning carrot juice.

-Make a simple dressing with it!
-This Roasted Cauliflower Salad with Kale and Farro has a simple Turmeric Dressing which can be used on other salads as well.
+8.)
+Add it to vinaigrettes and dressings!
+This Roasted Cauliflower Salad with Kale and Farro has a simple Turmeric Dressing that can be used on other salads as well.

-Grate fresh turmeric and add it to salads.
+10.)
+Sprinkle fresh turmeric over salads.
 This cleansing Watercress and Citrus Salad with Turmeric Dressing is another winter favorite.
-Juicy oranges and ripe avocado balance the peppery cress while fresh grated turmeric gives it such a lovely exotic flavor.
+Juicy oranges and ripe avocado balance the peppery cress while freshly grated turmeric gives it such a lovely exotic flavor.
 A boost of anti-oxidants!

 Turmeric Golden Root juice – a fresh juice harnessing the power of turmeric root – to soothe inflammation, aid in cleansing the body and fight illness.

-Pick a few of these 10 Simple Powerful Turmeric Recipes to Heal, Sooth and Protect….this week and see how you feel!
+Pick a few of these healthy, delicious Turmeric Recipes to Heal, Sooth and Protect this week and see how you feel!